Monday, December 25, 2006

 Added 7th Nov

-We're smart people and most of us know about things like recycling and energy efficiency but I thought I'd post up some links (
+We're smart people and most of us know about things like recycling and energy efficiency but I thought I'd post up some links (Australian) for further things for which there aren't common signs to remind us about.
+Consider:

 - switching to green power